Golborne High School: History

 The oldest part of the school was opened in January 1954.
-This comprises the main corridor and its classrooms, and the Gymnasium.
-The school only admitted girls and was called the Girls' Secondary Modern School.
-In 1967, boys were admitted for the first time (having previously been educated at what later became Golborne County Junior School.)
-In 1969 Golborne became a Comprehensive School.
-New additions to the building included the Sports Hall (originally intended to be a swimming pool) and the RoSLA Block where the Sixth Form students were educated.
+This comprised the main corridor, its classrooms, and the gymnasium.
+The school admitted only girls and was called the Girls' Secondary Modern School.
+In 1967, boys were admitted for the first time, having previously been educated at what later became Golborne County Junior School.
+In 1969, Golborne became a comprehensive school.
+New additions to the building included the Sports Hall (originally intended to be a swimming pool) and the RoSLA Block, where sixth form students were educated - Golborne High has since ceased education of sixth form students.
+The RoSLA block is now known as the 'C-Block'.
+Golborne had plans by Wigan Council approved for an expansion and, quote, a 'new school'.
+These plans have yet to be completed, and Golborne have opened a temporary block, known as the 'H-Block'.

-The school badge comprises a green shield, quartered by the red cross of St George of England.
-In each quarter of the shield are symbols representing the industry in the area- the black diamond representing coal mining, the crossed shuttles of the weaving industry, and a sheaf of wheat symbolising local agriculture.
-The fourth symbol is the red rose of Lancashire, although technically the school now lies in Greater Manchester since local government re-organisation in 1974.
+The school badge comprises a green shield quartered by the red cross of St George of England.
+In each quarter of the shield are symbols representing industries in the area: the black diamond representing coal mining, the crossed shuttles representing the weaving industry, and a sheaf of wheat symbolising local agriculture.
+The fourth symbol is the red rose of Lancashire, although the school now technically lies in Greater Manchester following local government reorganisation in 1974.

-Since this time there have been three major changes to the status of the school:
+Since that time, there have been three major changes to the status of the school: